 The register will be left open in extreme bad weather, or if the child has been delayed by another member of staff on the premises.

 Registers must be completed in Arbor by 9.00 am and will be officially “closed”.

+Attendance officer to complete first response calls, check absence reporting line and attendance email notifications for any child with “N” code reported to establish reason for absence.

 Registration closes 15 minutes after the class start time, late arrivals will be noted in the school’s late book.
 Children arriving after 9.30am will lose a mark for the morning session.
 This absence will be marked as unauthorized.

+Notifications of absence and data sharing in person or by email if required to local authority and partners including YOT (youth offending team), social workers and other relevant agencies including SEND and mental health teams.

+Home visits initiated for any child unknown reason for absence, with attendance officer and a member of the welfare team if required.
+Prioritising vulnerable children.

+If no response at home address, letter to be delivered to address asking for parent to contact school immediately.

-A letter will be sent home if a child is late after registration closes on two or more days in the same week.
+A letter will be sent home if a child is late after registration closes on two or more days in the same week

 Protocol 2 –Attendance Graduated Response – WPAT